kevintruong/til/C-Programming,-Part-1:-Introduction.md

 ## `sizeof()` returns the number of bytes.
 So using above code, what is sizeof(ary) and sizeof(ptr)?
 `sizeof(ary)`: `ary` is an array.
 Returns the number of bytes required for the entire array (5 chars + zero byte = 6 bytes) `sizeof(ptr)`: Same as sizeof(char *).
-Returns the number bytes required for a pointer (e.g. 4 or 8 for a 32 bit or 64 bit machine)
+Returns the number bytes required for a pointer (e.g. 4 or 8 for a 32 bit or 64-bit machine)

 `sizeof` is a special operator.
 Really it's something the compiler substitutes in before compiling the program because the size of all types is known at compile time.
-When you have `sizeof(char*)` that takes the size of a pointer on your machine (8 bytes for a 64 bit machine and 4 for a 32 bit and so on).
+When you have `sizeof(char*)` that takes the size of a pointer on your machine (8 bytes for a 64-bit machine and 4 for a 32 bit and so on).
 When you try `sizeof(char[])`, the compiler looks at that and substitutes the number of bytes that the **entire** array contains because the total size of the array is known at compile time.

 ```C
 char str1[] = "will be 11";